Slow Cooker Pork Roast

 What cut of pork should I use?

-Boneless pork shoulder (pork butt or Boston butt) is the best cut — enough fat to stay tender through a long slow cook and it shreds easily.
-Pork loin works but is leaner; reduce cooking time to 6-7 hours or it dries out.
+Boneless pork shoulder (pork butt or Boston butt) is the best cut because it has enough fat to stay tender during long cooks, and it shreds easily.

 Can I skip the browning step?

-Technically yes, but I don’t recommend it.
-The first time I made this I skipped it and the pork tasted like every other slow-cooker pulled pork — fine but forgettable.
+Yes, but I would not recommend it.
+The first time I made this, I skipped this step, and the pork tasted like every other slow-cooker pulled pork – fine, but forgettable.
+The browning step takes 5 extra minutes, but changes the result completely.
+Crispy, caramelized edges.
+Smoke, depth, and complexity.
+It is worth the extra dish.

 Can I use Diet Coke or another soda?